 - We’re collaborating with 10 key research institutions across Texas to research the critical issues created by gaps and fragmentation that lead to a high cost health care system.
 The projects will focus on a range of health care challenges, including topics such as behavioral health and vaccine adherence.

-In 2019, BCBSTX celebrates 90 years of serving Texans.
+This year, BCBSTX celebrates 90 years of serving Texans.
 As a customer-owned organization, we celebrate the members who make our health care coverage possible.
 From newborn babies to World War II veterans to Hurricane Harvey victims, BCBSTX members have been through it all.
 It’s been our honor to walk alongside them.

 Dr. Dan McCoy